 Many Americans acquire annuity protection from their employers as a result of participation in a pension plan.
 When the employer agrees to provide retirement income, the income represents an annuity promise to the retiree.
 In addition to pension plans, privately purchased annuities may be obtained from life insurers.
 Annuities have come and gone from the public's investing consciousness over the years.
 In the early 1980's one large insurer that provided annuities, Baldwin-United, experienced serious financial difficulties and became insolvent.
 The insolvency caused financial problems for thousands of people who had purchased annuities from this company.
 It also raised serious questions about the adequacy of insurance regulation.
 In the 1990's the investment opportunities presented by single-premium deferred annuities stimulated interest in the product, and caused a change in its tax treatment.
 In early 2003, the Bush administration proposed a revamp of savings plans; the tax-free status of the new savings plans threatened to knock the wind out of the annuity business.
-Still, sales soldiered on and in 2015, sales of individual annuities totaled \$228 billion (Insured Retirement Institute website).
+Still, in 2010, the American Council of Life Insurers reported that premiums on annuities totaled more than \$256 billion.